arduino/help-center-content/content/Software Support/Installation/Install-the-Zephyr-loader-on-your-board.md

 ---

-## Automatic loader updates {#automatic-loader-updates}
+## Automatic loader updates

 Starting with Arduino Zephyr Boards v0.90.0, the core includes automatic loader sync across all supported boards.
 During every sketch upload, the loader version is checked and updated behind the scenes if required.

 This includes boards that have no Zephyr loader installed; uploading any sketch will automatically install the loader the very first time the board is used with a Zephyr-based core.

 > [!IMPORTANT]
-> **For Portenta C33 users:** Due to a required bootloader update on the Portenta C33, you **must** complete the [manual loader flashing process](#flash-manually) below at least once.
+> **For Portenta C33 users:** Due to a required bootloader update on the Portenta C33, you **must** complete the [manual loader flashing process](#flash-the-zephyr-loader-manually) below at least once.
 After completing this initial update manually, automatic loader updates will work seamlessly on the Portenta C33 as well.

 ---

-## Flash the Zephyr loader manually {#flash-manually}
+## Flash the Zephyr loader manually

 Follow these steps to prepare your board for Zephyr for the first time, or to manually sync the loader with the core version: